-Mayflower will use cutting-edge treatment processes, designed and developed by PWNT, and tested at a prototype facility at Crownhill from June 2013 until June 2015.
+The innovative treatment processes at Mayflower were designed and developed by Dutch water technology company PWNT, and tested at a prototype facility at Crownhill from June 2013 until June 2015.

 Suspended ion exchange, inline coagulation and ceramic membrane microfiltration are used to produce more water, more efficiently and at a lower cost than traditional technology.
 It is the first time that these combined technologies have been used to produce high quality drinking water anywhere in the world.